 Personal Life: Shatner has been married four times.
 His first marriage was to Canadian actress Gloria Rand in August 1956.
 They had three daughters: Leslie (1958), Lisabeth (1960), and Melanie (1964).
 Shatner left Rand while he was filming the original "Star Trek" series.
 Rand divorced him in March 1969.

 Shatner's second marriage was to Marcy Lafferty and lasted from 1973 to 1996.

-His third marriage was to Nerine Kidd Shatner, from 1997 until her death in 1999.
-On August 9, 1999, Shatner returned home around 10 p.m. to discover Nerine's body at the bottom of their backyard swimming pool.
-She was 40 years old.
-An autopsy detected alcohol and Valium (diazepam) in her blood, and the coroner ruled the cause of death as an accidental drowning.
-The LAPD ruled out foul play, and the case was closed.
-Speaking to the press shortly after his wife's death, a clearly shaken and emotional Shatner said that she "meant everything" to him, and called her his "beautiful soulmate."
+His third marriage was to Nerine Kidd Shatner.
+They married in 1997.
+She was 38 and he was 66.
+On August 9, 1999, Shatner got home late one night and discovered Nerine's body at the bottom of their swimming pool.
+The autopsy found alcohol and Valium in her blood, and the coroner ruled the cause of death as an accidental drowning.

 In 2001, Shatner married Elizabeth Anderson Martin.
 Shatner filed for divorce from Elizabeth in 2019.